 There are more than one acceptable titles for ultrasound techs (technicians).
 They are also called ultrasound technologists, sonogram techs, and diagnostic medical sonographers (or just sonographers).
 Regardless of name, they all have the same primary job function, which is to carry out diagnostic ultrasound testing on patients.
 Even though a number of techs work as generalists there are specializations within the profession, for example in cardiology and pediatrics.
 Most practice in Sullivan NH hospitals, clinics, private practices or outpatient diagnostic imaging centers.
 Typical daily job duties of a sonogram technician can consist of:

-- Keeping records of patient case histories and specifics of each procedure
+- Keeping records of patient medical histories and specifics of each procedure

 - Counseling patients by explaining the procedures and answering questions

-- Escorting patients to treatment rooms and ensuring their comfort
+- Transferring patients to treatment rooms and ensuring their comfort

-- Using equipment while limiting patient exposure to sound waves
+- Operating equipment while minimizing patient exposure to sound waves

-What to Ask Sonography Programs
+Questions to Ask Ultrasound Technician Programs

 More Ultrasound Locations in New Hampshire